 The value of making is appreciated across society.
 Pedagogically it has long been valued as a vital part of education.
 The emergence of new digital technologies together with online retailing now present unlimited opportunities for designers to establish their own design based enterprises.
 The id.shop now in its fifteenth edition, is combining the small batch production focus with an experience in students' managing their own designer maker enterprise.

-Pandolfo, B. & Verghese, G. 2013, 'Successful Design Briefs are not all Black and White', Crafting the Future, The University of Gothenburg, Gothenburg, Sweden, pp. 1-10.
+Pandolfo, B. & Verghese, G. 2013, 'Successful Design Briefs are not all Black and White', Crafting the Future, Crafting the future: 10th European Academy of Design Conference, The University of Gothenburg, Gothenburg, Sweden, pp. 1-10.

 The task of a designer is to project the future into the present by articulating a possible outcome to an existing condition.
 This paper will examine the outcomes of these projections, through a comparative analysis of a controlled group of design students designing products and spaces for birthing units.
 Linked to a larger interdisciplinary study on the impact of birthing unit design on communication between birthing mothers, staff and family/support members, this research provided an opportunity to explore practice-led research together with case studies and literature reviews of current conditions.
 With the educational design directive to explore conceptual ideas, the first of two groups of students were presented with a standard written brief for the redesign of birthing units.
 They were asked to focus on either: a product, space, or combination of product and spatial design to address the needs of a birthing unit.
 A second group were given the same problem but were also provided with detailed video ethnographic information to supplement the written brief.
 The aim of this paper is to critically reflect upon the differences in the outcomes of a traditional form of design brief with that of the brief using video ethnography.
 By examination of all the factors affecting the complex context of birthing units, and the mode of communication of a project brief, this paper will present its findings that will facilitate future design briefs for birthing units to lead to more appropriate outcomes.
 In doing so the issue of whether or not a black and white text document is sufficient for improving the design of birthing units.

-Pandolfo, B. 2012, 'The Power and Glory: A report on the Rise and Fall of the Australian Made Electric Drill', 39th Annual ICOHTEC Meeting: Technology, the Arts and Industrial Culture, ICOHTEC (International Committee for the History of Technology), Barcelona, pp. 101-101.
+Pandolfo, B. 2012, 'The Power and Glory: A report on the Rise and Fall of the Australian Made Electric Drill', 39th Annual ICOHTEC Meeting: Technology, the Arts and Industrial Culture, 39th Annual ICOHTEC Meeting: Technology, the Arts and Industrial Culture, ICOHTEC (International Committee for the History of Technology), Barcelona, Spain, pp. 101-101.

 The paper presented a report on the trajectory of the Australian made electric drill as seen through the eyes of media publications that included newspaper, trade journals, radio and television advertising.
 Documenting the evolution of the drill from revolutionary innovation to commodity item will provide the fields of manufacturing, business and design useful insights into the life cycle of a typology, as oppsed to a single product.
 The analysis is not conducted using quantitative based criteria, instead it uses reports, advertisements and endorsements revealed publicly through the diverse news and entertainment media.

-Pandolfo, B. 2009, 'Office Tools: Investigating work for emerging users - A studio project case study.', Designing Designers: Offices and workplaces for knowledge workers., Edizioni Poli Design, Milan, Italy, pp. 65-70.
+Pandolfo, B. 2008, 'Office Tools: Investigating work for emerging users - A studio project case study.', Designing Designers: Offices and workplaces for knowledge workers., International convention of University courses in Design 2008, Edizioni Poli Design, Milan, Italy, pp. 65-70.

 The paper outlines the methods and results of a project undertaken with fourth year Industrial design students, at the Department of Industrial Design, School of Design, University of Technology Sydney, Sydney, Australia.
 The intention was to encourage an intense engagement by students in the project and to allow them to uncover new insights into the field of Do-It Yourself (DIY) tools and equipment and to address these with their design outcomes.

 Pandolfo, B., Bohemia, E. & Harman, K. 2007, 'Rediscovering Apprenticeship Models in Design Education', Creativity or Conformity?
-Building Cultures of Creativity in Higher Education, University of Wales Institute, Cardiff, Wales, pp. 1-6.
+Building Cultures of Creativity in Higher Education, Creativity or Conformity, University of Wales Institute, Cardiff, Wales, pp. 1-6.

 Apprenticeship models of learning have generated renewed interest in learning and adult education literature during the last decade.
 This paper suggests that this model of learning might potentially open up learning spaces in the academy that traditionally might not have been available in this learning context.
 It proposes that a communities of practice model could be useful for developing both student and lecturer professional practice in the field of design.
 Two case studies are used to highlight some of the potential as well as some of the issues surrounding the implementation of this learning model.

-Pandolfo, B. & Talbot, J. 2006, 'Consumer Insight - Culturally Driven An industrial design studio project case study.', Designing Designers: Design evolution by east and west - new ambients, new products, new designers, Edizioni Poli Design, Milano, Italy, pp. 133-138.
+Pandolfo, B. & Talbot, J. 2005, 'Consumer Insight - Culturally Driven An industrial design studio project case study.', Designing Designers: Design evolution by east and west - new ambients, new products, new designers, Designing Designers: Design evolution by east and west - new ambients, new products, new designers, Edizioni Poli Design, Milano, Italy, pp. 133-138.

-Pandolfo, B. & Talbot, J. 2004, 'Enhancing investigation and insight in design studio projects: The great Divide - A studio project case study.', Design schools as factories of knowledge - Research through desgn education, Edizioni Poli Design, Milano, Italy, pp. 15-20.
+Pandolfo, B. & Talbot, J. 2003, 'Enhancing investigation and insight in design studio projects: The great Divide - A studio project case study.', Design schools as factories of knowledge - Research through desgn education, Designing Designers: Design schools as factories of knowledge - Research through desgn education, Edizioni Poli Design, Milano, Italy, pp. 15-20.

 The paper will outline the methods and results of a project undertaken with third year Industrial design students, at the Department of Industrial Design, Faculty of the Built Environment, University of New South Wales, Sydney, Australia.
 It was carried out in Session 2, 2002, between August 22 and October 10.
 Three university staff members where involved, Jonathan Talbot, Rina Bernabei and Berto Pandolfo.
 The project involved external collaborators who were researchers/practitioners from the fields of; sociology, psychology, television/new media design and industrial design.
 The intention was to encourage an intense engagement by students in the project and to allow them to uncover new insights into contemporary living and to address these with their design outcomes.